Mannion Bay Revitalization

 - The name of your boat and license information

 - Your contact information (on Bowen Island, please)

 - Proof that you have third party liability insurance

-If you have a mooring buoy in Mannion Bay, you will be required, by January 1, 2018, to:
+If you have a mooring buoy in Mannion Bay, you are required to:

 - Pay an annual fee of $240 to Bowen Island Municipality in one installment by the first day of the calendar year